-Lieff Cabraser represents consumers in a class action lawsuit against National Grid USA, the owner of multiple gas and electric companies in New York, Massachusetts, and other New England states, and these utilities for allegedly placing unsolicited and repeated automated calls to the cell phones and smart phones of their customers from March 2011 to the present.
+Lieff Cabraser represents consumers in a class action lawsuit against the National Grid companies, which own and operate multiple gas and electric companies in New York, Massachusetts, and Rhode Island, for allegedly robo-calling the cell phones of millions of individuals without their consent from March 2011 to October 29, 2021.
+The calls were made by National Grid and its agents.

-The complaint charges that National Grid and the power companies violated the the Telephone Consumer Protection Act, a federal law which prohibits abusive telephone practices by lenders, marketers, and other companies, and places strict limits on the use of autodialers to call or send texts to cell phones.
+The complaint charged that National Grid violated the the Telephone Consumer Protection Act, a federal law which prohibits abusive telephone practices, and places strict limits on the use of automated calls to cell phones.

-The utilities owned by National Grid that are named as defendants in the complaint include:
+The utilities owned and operated by National Grid that were named as defendants in the initial complaint included:

 - Boston Gas Company